eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignbulksendsignermappingApi.md

 <a id="ezsignbulksendsignermappingdeleteobjectv1"></a>
 # **EzsignbulksendsignermappingDeleteObjectV1**
-> CommonResponse EzsignbulksendsignermappingDeleteObjectV1 (int pkiEzsignbulksendsignermappingID)
+> EzsignbulksendsignermappingDeleteObjectV1Response EzsignbulksendsignermappingDeleteObjectV1 (int pkiEzsignbulksendsignermappingID)

 Delete an existing Ezsignbulksendsignermapping